Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

 “One of my favourite inventions is the integrated circuit, which enables millions of electronic components to be integrated into a small piece of silicon.
 This invention not only enabled the technological revolution but has legal interest because there was a Patent dispute over who invented it - Jack Kilby of Texas Instruments or Robert Noyce of Fairchild Semiconductor.”

 Robert joined the firm in 1985.
 A graduate in Exploration Science from the University of Nottingham, he became a partner in 1993.
-He is a Fellow of the Chartered Institute of Patent Agents, a Member of the Institute of Trade Mark Attorneys and a European Patent Attorney and Trade Mark Attorney.
+He is a Fellow of the Chartered Institute of Patent Agents, a Member of the Chartered Institute of Trade Mark Attorneys and a European Patent Attorney and Trade Mark Attorney.

+Robert works very closely with the firm’s trade mark team which has been commended in the 2016 edition of the Legal 500 with “handles portfolios as well as disputes, and its clients are routinely impressed by its industry knowledge and ability to do the work”.
 Robert has considerable experience in assisting clients across a broad range of mechanical and chemical fields.
 In particular he has spent many years advising the pottery and ceramics industries in relation to all areas of Intellectual Property.
 He has primary responsibility for the firm’s Stoke-on-Trent office.

 Outside work Robert enjoys playing and watching football, including managing Swindell & Pearson Ltd Strollers FC, a very moderate five-a-side team.
 He also enjoys the outdoor life, and particularly any opportunity to ascend or descend mountains, whether on foot or on skis.